Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Related Work

-Another exact framework is the backtracking search algorithms for solving satisfaction problems.
-Balafrej et al. \cite{balafrej2015multi} use bandit model to learn a policy that can adaptively select the right constraint propagation levels at each node of a CSP search tree.
-More close to our work, several methods use traditional machine learning to choose the branching heuristics for solving CSP and some special cases.
-Lagoudakis and Littman \cite{lagoudakis2001learning} use RL to learn the branching rule selection policy for the \#DPLL algorithm for solving SAT, which requires finding all solutions for a satisfiable instance.
-However, as will be discussed in Section \ref{sec:method}, this RL formulation is not directly applicable for learning in our case.
-Samulowitz and Memisevic \cite{samulowitz2007learning} study the heuristic selection task for solving Quantified Boolean Formulas (QBF), a generalization of SAT, through supervised learning.
-In terms of CSP, Epstein and Petrovic \cite{epstein2007learning} opt to learn a linearly weighted profile of multiple ordering heuristics to select the next variable and value for each search node.
-Though their training mechanism is self-supervised by using the solver's own solving experiences, it is not formulated as a RL task and the weight of each heuristic is learned simply based on the frequency it supports correct or oppose incorrect decisions.
-Xu et al. \cite{xu2009learning} propose a RL formulation for variable ordering heuristic selection, but only provide preliminary results.
+Another exact framework is the backtracking search algorithms for solving satisfaction problems. \cite{balafrej2015multi} use bandit model to learn a policy that can adaptively select the right constraint propagation levels at each node of a CSP search tree.
+More close to our work, several methods use traditional machine learning to choose the branching heuristics for solving CSP and some special cases. \cite{lagoudakis2001learning} use RL to learn the branching rule selection policy for the \#DPLL algorithm for solving SAT, which requires finding all solutions for a satisfiable instance.
+However, as will be discussed in Section \ref{sec:method}, this RL formulation is not directly applicable for learning in our case. \cite{samulowitz2007learning} study the heuristic selection task for solving Quantified Boolean Formulas (QBF), a generalization of SAT, through supervised learning.
+In terms of CSP, \cite{epstein2007learning} opt to learn a linearly weighted profile of multiple ordering heuristics to select the next variable and value for each search node.
+Though their training mechanism is self-supervised by using the solver's own solving experiences, it is not formulated as a RL task and the weight of each heuristic is learned simply based on the frequency it supports correct or oppose incorrect decisions. \cite{xu2009learning} propose a RL formulation for variable ordering heuristic selection, but only provide preliminary results.